 Product design is where the rubber really meets the road — or rather, the pixel meets the screen.

 From design workshops all the way to user testing, product design encompasses every aspect of how people interact with the product and the experience it provides.
-Using our findings from the research phase, we take a human-centered design (HCD) approach to structure an experience that solves the problem in the simplest way possible.
+Using the findings from the research phase, the designer take a human-centered design (HCD) approach to structure an experience that solves the problem in the simplest way possible.

 HUMAN-CENTERED DESIGN WORKSHOPS